-The idea of using a clean energy source such as solar always sounded appealing for many home owners, however high costs meant this simply wasn't possible in the past.
+The idea of using clean energy always sounded appealing, however high costs meant it simply wasn't feasible for many people.

-In turn, it’s been a record breaking year for the number of residential solar installations across the United States.
+As a result, 2015 was a record breaking year for the number of residential solar installations across the United States.

-According to a report by the Solar Energy Industries Association and GTM Research, the United States is moving at lightening pace towards completing it’s one millionth solar installation in 2015 .
-Finally, it seems, solar has broken the threshold and become a fully fledged, profitable option for Americans.
+According to a report by the Solar Energy Industries Association and GTM Research, the United States moved at lightening pace towards one million solar installations in 2015 .

-What's more, technology such as installation brackets have advanced, meaning installations can be done significantly faster and cheaper.
+What's more, periphery technology such as installation brackets have advanced, meaning installations can be done significantly faster and cheaper.